 How many of you wake up to the thought of your first cup of coffee?
-You are definitely not alone and we have 9 tips to share so that you can make the most of your coffee obsession, for pro and novice coffee drinkers alike.
+You are definitely not alone and we have 9 tips to share so that you can make the most of your coffee habit, for pro and novice coffee drinkers alike.

 Coffee Consumption In Intervals